o19s/elasticsearch-learning-to-rank/docs/logging-features.rst

 Running this, you'll see the three hits you'd expect.
 The next step is to turn on feature logging, referring to the :code:`sltr` query we want to log.

-This is what the LTR logging extension gives you.
+This is what the logging extension gives you.
 It finds an Elasticsearch `sltr` query, pulls runs the feature set's queries, scores each document, then returns those as computed fields on each document:

 .. code-block:: json